 Ingredients

-- 1 cup + 2 tbsp All-purpose flour (135g)
+- 1 cup All-purpose flour plus 2 Tbsp, (135g)

-- 4 tbsp Cornstarch (32g)
+- 4 tablespoon Cornstarch (32g)

-- 1 Cup Powdered sugar (120g)
+- 1 cup Powdered sugar (120g)

-- 2/3 Cup Blanched almond flour (80g)
+- 2/3 cup Blanched almond flour (80g)

-- 1/2 tsp Baking powder (2g)
+- 1/2 teaspoon Baking powder (2g)

-- 1/4 tsp Salt (2g)
+- 1/4 teaspoon Salt (2g)

-- 4 tbsp Full fat Coconut milk (60ml)
+- 4 tablepoon Full fat Coconut milk (60ml)

-- 1 tsp Vanilla extract (5ml)
+- 1 teaspoon Vanilla extract (5ml)

-- 1 tsp Almond extract (5ml) optional
+- 1 teaspoon Almond extract (5ml) optional

 To assemble:

-- 1/3 Cup Raspberry jam** (113g)
+- 1/3 cup Raspberry jam (113g)

 Instructions

-- Preheat oven to 350°F/175 C. Line bakingsheets with parchment.
+- Preheat the oven to 350°F (175°C).
+Line two cookie sheets with parchment paper.

 Leave a Reply